Is a master’s degree in counseling worth it?

 A master's degree in counseling can prepare you for a career as a mental health counselor.
 Many of these programs cover different counseling methods and counseling ethics, though coursework varies by program and specialty.

-While program completion time depends on your track, most counseling master's programs take between 18 and 36 months.
+While program completion time depends on your track, most counseling master's programs take between 18 and 36 months to complete.
 Toward the end of your program, you must arrange an internship in your community to fulfill practicum requirements.

 Benefits of a master's degree in counseling